Lecompte, Louisiana

 Lecompte (/lə'kaʊnt/ lə-KOWNT) is a town in Rapides Parish, Louisiana, United States.

-Lecompte is situated along the banks of the Red River in central Louisiana.
+Lecompte is situated along the banks of Bayou Boeuf in central Louisiana.
 US Highway 71, Louisiana’s major north-south route which connects Baton Rouge and Shreveport, runs through Lecompte.

-Lecompte is named after a horse called LeComte, which was named after horse breeder Ambrose LeComte.
+Lecompte is named after the famous race horse called LeComte, which was named after horse breeder Ambrose LeComte.

-It is part of the Alexandria, Louisiana Metropolitan Statistical Area.
-The population was 1,227 at the 2010 census.
+It is part of the Alexandria, Louisiana metropolitan area.
+The population was 1,227 in the 2010 and had dropped to 845 in the 2020 Census.